10 Important Places to Maintain in a Commercial Building to Prepare It for a Successful Sale

 Cleaning concrete parking lots can be done by sweeping, power washing, and specially formulated cleaning products.

-“A buyer interested in a factory or warehouse typically won’t care much about the interior paint color or condition.
-They want a dry building free from pests”—notes my friend Ryan, an expert real estate investor from Houston and the founder of a commercial property investing company Property Cashin, and advises:
+According to Jeff Adams, a seasoned commercial real estate investor, “A buyer interested in a factory or warehouse typically won’t care much about the interior paint color or condition.
+They want a dry building free from pests”.
+In his definitive guide on selling commercial real estate Jeff advises:

 But the appearance of an office building’s interior is important to a buyer.
 Since repainting the interior is a significant expense, several factors should be considered: